tsaad-dev/drafts/te/draft-saad-teas-yang-te.md

 The data models defined in this document cover the core TE features that are commonly supported by different vendor implementations.
-The support of extended or vendor specific TE feature(s) is expected to be in either augmentations, or deviatioins to the model defined in this document.
+The support of extended or vendor specific TE feature(s) is expected to be in either augmentations, or deviations to the model defined in this document.

 ## Module Relationship